Selection Process & Tips

 Selection and Interview Process

 The selection interviews of the IMPRS MolPlant are held online.
-There are two main elements to our interviews: (1) a short presentation with questions and (2) an interview with a panel of our faculty members.
-The presentation and the interview take place on two separate days.
+There are two steps in the process: (1) an interview with a short presentation, questions by our faculty members, and a paper discussion; (2) a match-making phase in which candidates can meet with prospective supervisors and their group members.
 Candidates invited to the interviews will receive further information.

-All applications will be reviewed during the application time frame.
-After the application call has closed, a first shortlist (also called "long list") will be created based on the best applications and excellent reference letters.
+All applications will be reviewed during the slection process.
+After the application call has closed, a long list will be created based on the best applications.
+From the long list, we create the short list based on application quality and reference letters.
 Please do not send references directly to us, we will contact your referees.
 We may contact your referees before the application deadline, and we may also contact you if we have any questions regarding your application.

-The best candidates will be invited for our two-day selection interviews.
+The best candidates will be invited for our selection interviews.
 The interviews will take place about 5 weeks after the application deadline and will be held via video-conferencing.
-On the first day, candidates will give a 10 minute oral presentation about their previous scientific work (e.g. their Masters thesis) and are then asked questions by the audience for 5-10 minutes.
-On the second day, there will be half hour interviews with faculty and coordinators.
-We may provide you with one or two publications as preparatory material for the interviews 7 days in advance.
-In the week before the interviews, we will hold informal information events and give you the chance to meet with our doctoral researchers.
-Individual meetings with research groups will be organized after the interview days.
+In the days before the interviews, we will hold informal information events and give you the chance to meet with our doctoral researchers.

-Decisions about the awarding of doctoral fellowships will be communicated within three weeks after the selection interviews.
+Decisions about PhD positions will be communicated after the match-making phase.

 Tips...